 - Quantiferon TB Gold (available through Gamma-Dynacare commercial laboratories)

 These tests are not covered under the Ontario Health Insurance Plan (OHIP) and cost approximately $90 each.

 For more information:

-- Interferon-Gamma Release Assays (IGRAs) fact sheet (PDF, 1 page)
+- Interferon-Gamma Release Assays (IGRAs) (fact sheet)

 - Canada Communicable Disease Report Volume 34, ACS-6, October 2008: Updated Recommendations on Interferon Gamma Release Assays for Latent Tuberculosis Infection.